rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Publication statement: <CITE>Publish'd July 1st, 1790 by J. & J. Boydell, Cheapside & at the Shakespeare Gallery Pall Mall</CITE>
 >Date of publication: <CITE>[July 1, 1790]</CITE>

-## 4.203.5 Publisher statements containing only addresses, signs, or initials
+## 4.203.5 Names of publishers containing only addresses, signs, or initials

 <a name="4.203.5.1">4.203.5.1</a> If only the address, sign, or initials of the publisher appear in lieu of the name, transcribe the statement containing the address, sign, or initials as the [Publication statement](/DCRMR/ppdm/Publication-statement/).
 If the name of publisher can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [4.206.5.1](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.1)).